LissetCuevas/blog/_posts/2020-06-16-everybody-struggles.markdown

 After that, she answered me and I could correct something, work better, and left the feeling of doing everything wrong behind.

-Another cause of that feeling was due to of the thought of only one way of correct work that I had from the school.
+Another cause of that feeling was due to the thought that there is only one correct way that I had from the school.

 This is my first job experience and at the beginning, I felt my mentors more like my teachers expecting score my work and disappointed if what I'd do wasn't what they thought or expect, and now I feel them what they really are, my mentors, experienced people that are there to help me achieve the goals of the project and part of my team.